What does PLPD insurance cover?

 Source: Insurance Information Institute

-How much is PLPD insurance in Michigan?
+How much does PLPD cost in Michigan?

 Michigan uses a no-fault insurance system in which your personal injury protection (PIP) insurance pays for your injuries in an accident regardless of fault.
 That doesn’t mean that drivers don’t need to carry PLPD insurance.
 The liability portion of your policy covers you when you are out of state.
 It also covers liability for injuries that exceed PIP and property damage.